 - Restaurants are now able to open for outdoor service and indoor service at reduced capacity.
 Social distancing guidelines will still apply.
 Please understand our dining establishments are adjusting to new operations during this transition

 - N Aurora Street in downtown Ithaca has closed to allow for additional outdoor dining space.

 - Please check the Cayuga Lake Wine Trail's dedicated page for winery service updates in response to COVID-19.

 - You can access the latest information & guidance regarding Coronavirus updates across New York state from the NY State Department of Health website.

 - The Tompkins County Health Department (TCHD) is the lead agency managing our community response.
 You can reference updates from the Tompkins County Health Department website

 Our dynamic, creative community remains strong.
 In the spirit of proactive measures, large events have been postponed or canceled at this time.
+Many events have been redirected to a virtual experience or live stream.
 As rescheduled event dates are announced, Visit Ithaca will share those dates with all.
 For many events, previously purchased tickets will remain valid for future show dates.
 The Ithaca Events calendar will remain a resource for future events and rescheduled dates when the information becomes available.